dadale-d/dadale-d/README.md

-- 👋 Hi, I’m @dadale-d
+- 👋 Hi, I’m @dadale-d, based on Beijing/Hangzhou, China
-- 👀 I’m interested in how to use diffusion model upgrade the workflow in stylization based on CGI, and some AR/VR/MR things(interested recently), and a huge fan of The backrooms and some liminal space, weirdcore&dreamcore.
+- 👀 I’m interested in AIGC workflow and I am a huge fan of  Web 3.0.
-- 🌱 I’m currently learning Digital Media Art in School of design and innovation on CAA, and dedicated on future medium and augmented reality
+- 🌱 I currently learning Digital Media Art in School of design and innovation on CAA.
+I am dedicated on the future medium and augmented reality.
+Hope I will be a menber of DAO in the future.
-- 💞️ I’m looking to collaborate on programming on AR applications with programmer(cuz I can't do it my own, only read some)
+- 💞️ I’m looking to collaborate on programming on AR applications with programmer
 - 📫 How to reach me: Twitter @_Dujy_    Instagram @dadale.arrrt

 <!---